 Higher breastfeeding rates would significantly improve the health of the nation.
 This alone is an excellent reason to remove obstacles to successful breastfeeding, even if it means increased spending in the short term.

 Savings associated with increased breastfeeding could also release funds for training and other areas of care.
-Potential savings could be made in the following areas:

 US breastfeeding rates are similar to the UK, but health-care costs are likely to be significantly different.
-A 2010 report assessing the economic benefits of breastfeeding (2), estimated that around $13 billion would be saved if breastfeeding were increased from current levels to 90 per cent of women breastfeeding exclusively for six months.
+A 2010 report assessing the economic benefits of breastfeeding (1), estimated that around $13 billion would be saved if breastfeeding were increased from current levels to 90 per cent of women breastfeeding exclusively for six months.
 The analysis studied the prevalence of 10 common childhood illnesses, costs of treating those diseases, including hospitalization, and the level of disease protection other studies have linked with breast-feeding.

-2. Bartick M, Reinhold A, The burden of suboptimal breastfeeding in the United States: a pediatric cost analysis.
+1. Bartick M, Reinhold A, The burden of suboptimal breastfeeding in the United States: a pediatric cost analysis.
 Pediatrics.
 2010 May;125(5):e1048-56.